discourse/discourse-microsoft-auth/README.md

   * Click Add Platform and choose "Web"
   * Add your website as a Redirect URI in this format:
      `https://`[YOUR_FORUM_FQDN]`/auth/microsoft_office365/callback`
-     (Note that Office 365 requires HTTPS, this will not work without it)
+     (Note that Microsoft 365 requires HTTPS, this will not work without it)
   * Ensure that there is a Delegated Permission of `User.Read`
   * Leave the `Live SDK support` option checked.
   * Click Save, the Client ID will be visible in the My Applications list